 This is the fourth entry in a blog series that will explore the FirstNet Authority Roadmap domains.
-You can also learn about: the Core, Coverage and Capacity, and Situational Awareness.
+You can also learn about: the Core, Coverage and Capacity, Situational Awareness, Secure Information Exchange, and User Experience.
 Download the full Roadmap at firstnet.gov/Roadmap.

 Voice communications are the fundamental form of public safety communications.